mhinz/vim-signify/README.md

 License
 -------

-Copyright © 2013 Marco Hinz.
-Revised BSD license.
+Copyright © Marco Hinz.
+Distributed under the same terms as Vim itself.
+See `:help license`.